Nithin00614/Clinical-AI-Decision-Support/README.md

 ## System Summary
 This project implements an uncertainty-aware, explainable, and retrieval-augmented clinical decision support system for CKD risk assessment, combining machine learning, interpretability, counterfactual analysis, and grounded LLM reasoning.

+### Robustness and Stability Analysis
+To evaluate real-world reliability, controlled Gaussian noise was introduced into continuous laboratory features to simulate measurement variability commonly observed in clinical settings.
+The model’s CKD risk predictions remained stable for the majority of patients, indicating robustness to minor perturbations.
+A small subset of cases exhibited higher sensitivity, where minor input variations led to larger risk changes.
+These unstable predictions were explicitly flagged for additional clinical review, improving safety and trustworthiness of the decision support system.
+Noise sensitivity experiments across multiple perturbation levels demonstrated gradual degradation rather than abrupt prediction shifts, suggesting stable and well-behaved model dynamics under realistic uncertainty.

+A numeric-only model achieved strong internal discrimination (ROC-AUC ≈ 0.98) using laboratory features alone.
+When evaluated on an independent UCI-derived dataset without retraining, performance declined as expected due to domain shift, demonstrating realistic generalization behavior rather than overfitting.

+The numeric-only model achieved perfect ranking performance (ROC-AUC = 1.0) on the UCI-derived external dataset.
+This result reflects strong separability of core renal laboratory markers in this dataset rather than guaranteed real-world perfection.
+The finding highlights the diagnostic strength of numeric biomarkers while reinforcing the need for cautious deployment under broader population variability.

+On the external dataset, the numeric-only model achieved zero false negatives, ensuring no CKD cases were missed.
+A small number of false positives were observed, reflecting a conservative screening-oriented behavior appropriate for clinical decision support systems.